 Seed: Fruit at maturity is a dry fuzzy flattened ellipsoid shaped winged seed, 3 - 6 mm x 3.5 - 6 mm, with a persistent style forming a long beak 2 to 6 mm long.
 These form from the cluster of pistils and separate when mature.
 Seeds are difficult to germinate.
 Like most Anemones they require a cold moist resting period followed by a warm moist period and then another cold moist period, with the seed germinating in the second year when planted outside.
 Best to let nature do it and wait for plants till the 2nd season.
 Seeds must be kept in cold most storage.

 Habitat: Canada Anemone blooms in late spring, usually by June 1st and continues into mid-summer.
-Found in parts of the Garden in large groups as they grow and spread from caudices and underground rhizomes, it is a plant of open woodlands and cool moist prairies, full to partial sun.
+It is found in parts of the Wildflower Garden in large groups as they grow and spread from caudices and underground rhizomes.
+It is a plant of open woodlands and cool moist prairies, in full to partial sun.
 In the home garden it can make a good ground cover beneath trees and shrubs but in a restricted setting it needs control due to its spreading habit.
 For full flowering potential, it needs a mostly sunny, but somewhat moist area.

 Names: The origin of the genus Anemone is obscure but is generally applied to what are called windflowers, and is thought by some to be from the Greek anemos, meaning 'wind'.
 But the studied opinion (see Stern, Ref.#37a, and Ref.#W7) is that consideration must also given to the god Adonis, who in the Greek myth was killed while hunting a boar and from his blood came a red windflower [Anemone coronaria] and the name is a corruption of an old Semitic word for Adonis.
 The species canadensis means 'of Canada'.
 The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.